 At Odd Dog Media, Broetje says that finding the right project management system slowed them to centralize their to-do lists while also integrating them into the client portals.
 “Our execution on deliverables saw immediate efficiency improvements (over 30 percent), and our management team now has a high-level overview of progress, so our quality has improved as well… We must have tried to implement over 20 different project management systems over the past five years.
 The biggest lesson learned is that the right mix of features & simplicity is really hard to find but so worth the time to get it right,” says Broetje.

-Broetje says SMBs should write down the most critical items their system needs to do for their business and advises they keep those items at the forefront of your search.
+Broetje says SMBs should write down the most critical items their system needs to do for their business and advises they keep those items at the forefront of their search.
 “It’s easy to get sidetracked by shiny features and the time/energy it takes to implement the wrong system is back-breaking,” he says.

 Mark notes that at Geeks Chicago, in addition to having the right project management solution, “We also quickly adopted the agile Scrum methodology with all of our projects.
-As soon as we started with Scrum, we almost completely eliminated scope creep and 96 percent of our projects launched on time.”
+As soon as we started with Scrum, we almost completely eliminated scope creep, and 96 percent of our projects launched on time.”

 Advice from the experts

-To become contenders in already highly saturated markets, it’s becoming an imperative for small businesses to ensure they have the right tools, right out of the gate, for successful project management collaboration, documentation, execution, and communication.
+To become contenders in already highly saturated markets, it’s becoming imperative for small businesses to ensure they have the right tools, right out of the gate, for successful project management collaboration, documentation, execution, and communication.
 Here is what our experts wish they did more of at the start of their journey.

 Don’t rush into any project management solution